It’s here! Seeing Justice: Witnessing, Crime, and Punishment in Visual Media.

 To advance this argument, I’ve studied cultural tropes such as perp walks and mug shots, situating such coverage as rituals enacted by journalists and court officers.
 With detailed descriptions of the way media work in concert with authorities to spectacular trials such as the George Zimmerman murder trial, the child-sexual abuse trial of Jerry Sandusky and the sexual assault trial of Bill Cosby.

 Seeing Justice describes the way smartphone video disrupt the state-media information ecology, inspiring conversations in the public sphere about narrative, stagecraft, and the politics of voice and visibility.
 The book historicizes the cop-watching movement in the United States, calling attention to its dimensions beyond the visual as everyday people struggle for control of prosecutorial narratives and oppose the toxic masculinity of police culture.
+I created this video for ICA 2022 to demonstrate the power and limits of this disruption, using so-called “Karen videos.”
+These public shaming clips serve micro and macro social narratives and exemplify the intense emotional and phenomenological impact of video.

 Yet as I argue, this disruption is not without limits, as video remains part of a larger discursive system.
 Coverage of prisons, the incarceration system and executions remain beyond reach for visual journalists, which keeps the American system’s extreme inequalities largely out of view.